SpaghettiHub/maas/docs/usr/markdown/maas-in-thirty-minutes-5360.md

 Congratulations, you've just run a test VM with Multipass!
 Now it's time to create your MAAS and LXD environment.

-<h2>Check whether virtualisation is working</h2>
+<h2>Check whether virtualization is working</h2>

-We now need to check whether virtualisation is working correctly.
+We now need to check whether virtualization is working correctly.
 This is a relatively simple process.
 In your terminal, run:

 ```bash
 sudo apt install cpu-checker